 A good quality rain jacket is desirable.
-A poncho is not recommended because the loose corners could get caught in boat parts.
+A poncho is not recommended.

 Sleeping bag or bedroll: a bed roll of two sheets and a light blanket or a very light sleeping bag is all that is necessary in the summer.
 A foam pad or air mattress is recommended for participants in all programs.
-Both beach and sailboat decks are hard, unleveled and uncomfortable for sleeping.
+The beach is hard, unleveled and uncomfortable for sleeping.
 Cots and tents are provided while in Base Camp.

-UNIT MEDICAL EQUIPMENT FOR LAGUNA
+UNIT MEDICAL EQUIPMENT FOR LAGUNA STATION